This post may contain affiliate links. Please read our disclosure policy.

 Perhaps it’s my Middle-Eastern heritage (or just great taste ;P), but I’m absolutely dippy for dips!
 They’re perfect – whether it’s creamy hummus, smoky baba ganoush, fiery Baigan Choka, or this creamy roasted garlic and white bean dip, you can’t go wrong serving up a massive bowl, with tons of dipping options!

-When it comes to simple dips, however, this white bean dip is up there – as much as hummus is a staple in my fridge, this creamy garlic white bean dip combination has been worming its way into my heart as has been in my fridge rotation for months now.
+When it comes to simple dips, however, this white bean dip is up there – as much as hummus is a staple in my fridge, this creamy garlic white bean dip combination has been worming its way into my heart as it has been in my fridge rotation for months now.

 All you need is just a few simple pantry ingredients, including white beans, lemon juice, roasted garlic, and salt!
 Yupp, that’s it – okay, a little oil is needed to roast the garlic too, but then – that’s it.
 Any other ingredients come down to how you want to adapt and personalize the dip.